Blackburn Dart: Operational history

-During 1923, the Dart T.2 entered service with the Fleet Air Arm (FAA); the first units to receive the type were No 460 Flight aboard HMS Eagle stationed in the Mediterranean and with 461 and 462 Flights on HMS Furious based in home waters.
+During 1923, the Dart T.2 entered service with the Fleet Air Arm (FAA).
+The first units to receive the type were No 460 Flight aboard HMS Eagle stationed in the Mediterranean and with 461 and 462 Flights on HMS Furious based in home waters.
 Shore training was conducted by "D3" Flight at Gosport.
-According to the aviation author Audrey Jackson, the Dart played an important role in the FAA's development and perfection of techniques for deploying torpedoes.
+According to the aviation author Audrey Jackson, the Dart played an important role in the FAA's development and perfection of techniques for torpedo-bombing.

 During 1928, the Blackburn Dart flew with Nos.
 463 and 464 Flights embarked on HMS Courageous in the Mediterranean fleet.
-The following year, a single Dart was delivered to No. 36 Squadron (Coastal Defence Torpedo Flight), initially for smokescreen trials and later to form part of the complement of torpedo bombers in the first fully operational torpedo bomber squadron of the Royal Air Force.
+The following year, a Dart was delivered to 36 Squadron (Coastal Defence Torpedo Flight) RAF, initially for smokescreen trials and later to form part of the complement of torpedo bombers in the first fully operational torpedo bomber squadron of the Royal Air Force.

 Three Darts were converted into two-seat seaplanes to provide advanced training at Blackburn's RAF Reserve School on the River Humber between 1925 and 1929.
-These conversions led to a new variant, the T.3 Velos, which was procured by Greece as a torpedo bomber for the use of the Greek Navy during 1925.
+These conversions led to a new variant, the T.3 Velos, which was procured by Greece in 1925 for use as a torpedo bomber by the Greek Navy.

-The Dart continued in service with the Blackburn Reserve School, alongside a number of T.3s converted to landplanes, until their eventual replacement by newer aircraft, the Blackburn Ripon and Blackburn Baffin, during 1933.
+The Dart continued in service with the Blackburn Reserve School, alongside a number of T.3s converted to landplanes, until their eventual replacement by the Blackburn Ripon and Blackburn Baffin during 1933.

-Perhaps the most notable event in the career of the Dart occurred on 6 May 1926 when Air Commodore G.H.
-Boyce became the first pilot to carry out a night deck landing, successfully landing his Dart aboard Furious.
+Perhaps the most notable event in the career of the Dart occurred on 6 May 1926 when Air Commodore G. H. Boyce became the first pilot to carry out a night deck landing, alighting his Dart aboard Furious.
 The flight deck was illuminated by floodlights for the attempt but the docile Dart reportedly handled the task with ease.
 Within a few years, night time flights from aircraft carriers would become a routine operation.